alimx07/Distributed_Microservices_Backend/readme.md

 1. You store your secret in an external provider.
 2. Inside K8s, you define:

+**THIS IS VERY IMPORTANT** :
+> It is your responsibility (and your service logic) to decide whether secrets should be reflected in running pods or not.
+Currently, I pass secrets as ENV Vars, so if a new secret is updated (ESO) while the pod is running, it will still using the old value.
+Another way to do that, is to pass secrets (or configs) through a mount path inside the pod.
+In that case, updates are reflected immediately, and it is now for your service code to reload the updated secret when needed (for example, before handling a request).

    - A `SecretStore` or `ClusterSecretStore` → tells ESO how to authenticate with the external provider.
 ```yaml
 apiVersion: external-secrets.io/v1